karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/README.md

 * BeautifulSoup - To get the html parser of the partcular page
 + pandas - To make the data into structured one

-# How we are going to predict the car price ?